 MVP can be built with no coding skills.

 Key MVP characteristics

 An MVP has a minimum set of features that users require.
 This is a small and simple product, with all the fluff added at later iterations.
-Take the early version of Tinder which lacked most of its current functionality, even its defining swipe-right feature.
-Instead, users clicked “heart” or “x” to show approval or disapproval.
+Take the early version of Tinder which lacked most of its current functionality, including its defining swipe-right feature.
+To show approval or disapproval, users just clicked “heart” or “x.”
 Or take Snapchat.
 The app was initially just about taking a picture and sending it to another user, after which this picture disappeared.

 An MVP is viable.
 This is a product that can be used for completing a specific task, and people are willing to use it for this purpose.
 Zooming into the examples above, Snapchat made it possible to share photos instantly without storing them, while Tinder created a super-easy signup process when most dating apps required users to answer long and tiresome lists of questions.

-Let’s look at a popular MVP example circulating on the internet for years:
+Let’s look at a popular example of MVP development circulating on the internet for years:

-The MVP in the picture is a complete and simple product that can be used “as is.”
-The cake is perfectly baked (and hopefully tasty) even without icing and sprinkles that will be added later.
+The cake on the left is an MVP.
+It is a complete and simple product that can be used “as is.”
+It can be enjoyed in its current state even without decorative elements like icing and sprinkles that could be added in future product iterations.

 MVP software development vs. PoC vs. prototype

 Proof of concept or PoC is usually developed as an internal project at the pre-product stage.
 Its purpose is to verify that an idea is feasible and can be turned into reality from a technical perspective.